-I am currently only offering Telehealth sessions
+I am only offering Telehealth sessions

 As a licensed Marriage Family Therapist, it has been required that I receive special continuing education credits in order to provide telehealth therapy since 2019.
 And although I would much rather see everyone in person, I feel that this has been working well.
 If you have any questions, please feel free to contact me.
 I am glad that in this virtual world, we still have many options for maintaining our mental health.